-A statue antiquated behind 19th century.
+A statue dated back 19th century.

-A wooden bell in a collection.
+A wooden bell in the collection.

 The exhibition will also have photos and videos on handicraft villages around Hanoi, such as Kieu Ki Village in Gia Lam District and Son Dong Village in Hoai Duc District.

 The exhibition will open at the museum, on No. 1 Trang Tien Street, on June 20 and will run till November.